Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 ### Focus

-A time-consuming action which takes close attention to details and precision uses **Focus**.
+Time-consuming actions, close attention to details, and precision use **Focus**.

 - Use this if you are standing on guard brewing potions and casting finesse rituals.
 - A character with a low **Focus** is often inaccurate, negligent or distracted.